enthought/traitsui/docs/source/tutorials/traits_ui_scientific_app.rst

 GUI was repainting itself (due to a window move, for instance) when you modify it.

-In a wxPython application, if you start a thread, GUI event will still be processed by the GUI event loop.
+In an application, if you start a thread, GUI event will still be processed by the GUI event loop.
 To avoid collisions between your thread and the event loop, the proper way of modifying a GUI object is to insert the modifications in the event loop, using the *GUI.invoke_later()* call.